-As an Associate Instructor for the chemistry department, you have a number of responsibilities.
+As an Associate Instructor for the chemistry department, you have several responsibilities.
 These include teaching your classes, holding office hours, attending meetings with your course professor, proctoring exams, and grading your student's assignments.
-In all of these areas, you have an obligation to act in the most professional manner possible.
+In all these areas, you have an obligation to act in the most professional manner possible.
 In a few short months, for many of you, you have gone from student to teacher.
 It is important for you to treat your students the same way you would want to be treated.

 Your AI position is a 20-hour a week job.
 Your time in class and office hours count towards that total weekly commitment, as does the time you are expected to be in lecture, AI meetings, and your preparation and grading time.
-If at any time you cannot fulfill an assignment (an office hour, a proctoring assignment...), it is YOUR responsibility to find a qualified replacement and to let the proper people know whom your replacement will be.
+If at any time you cannot fulfill an assignment (an office hour, a proctoring assignment...), it is YOUR responsibility to find a qualified replacement following course protocols and to let the proper people know whom your replacement will be.
+If you find that you are routinely exceeding 20-hours a week, please discuss with your course instructor, and the Director of Graduate Studies if necessary.